Kyriosity/read-write/README+/.net/README+/b.deduced/cs-underused_parts.md

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>👨‍👩‍👧‍👦</sup> <sub>I won't recommend any since this must be a personal experience, selection and a matter of taste.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋‍♂️</sup> <sub>Revaling [CallerArgumentExpressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/caller-argument-expression)<sup>🔗</sup> urged me to rewrite [exception helpers](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcExt/Errors).</sub>

-## ReactiveX

-Ironically it was Microsoft who originated [ReactiveX](https://reactivex.io/)<sup>🔗</sup> but its fame was established through platforms of others, e.g. Angular.

-[IObservable](https://docs.microsoft.com/en-us/dotnet/api/system.iobservable-1)<sup>🔗</sup> is in base classes, [Reactive extensions](https://github.com/dotnet/reactive)<sup>🔗</sup> are at least a decade in .NET and properly integrated with LINQ but ... seldom used.\
-Sure, event/stream-based development isn't for every use and its paradigm requires some learning curve, but this isn't an excuse not to look in `System.Reactive.Linq`.

 ## Predicates and delegates as arguments

 // ToDo: ➡️ move to hints ! ➡️ \